ellipse2v/redhat_vex_downloader/README.md

 ## Configuration

 The tool uses a configuration file (`config.ini`) for persistent settings.
-See [CONFIGURATION.md](CONFIGURATION.md) for detailed configuration options.

 ### Proxy Configuration